When is a Car Accident Attorney Necessary in Minnesota?

 Severe injuries or death

-If anyone – yourself, a passenger, or a passenger in another vehicle – suffered severe injuries or death as a result of the accident, seek out an attorney.
+If anyone involved (you, a passenger, or a passenger in another vehicle) suffered severe injuries or death as a result of the accident, seek out an attorney.
 Attorneys can communicate with healthcare providers to obtain official, accurate medical and billing records to ensure all the necessary information is present and can help negotiate settlements if a personal injury civil case is filed.

 Others seek the help of an attorney